Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density

-In the phase diagram presented in Fig.~\ref{fig:mfixPhaseD} more features can be read.
-It is interesting to have an idea of the value of the order parameter, $\Phi$, with respect to the transition lines, so we add the $\Phi = 0.5$ characteristic line (pink dashed curve).
+In the phase diagram presented in Fig.~\ref{fig:mfixPhaseD}, more relevant features can be found.
+It is interesting to have an idea of the value of the order parameter, $\Phi$, with respect to the transition lines, so we add the $\Phi = 0.5$ characteristic line (magenta dashed curve).
 More importantly, we show in this diagram that there is a kind of ``crossover end point'' in this model calculation.
-At very high $\mu$ (see also Fig. \ref{fig:dPhiMFix}) the explicit breaking of $\Zed_3$ symmetry is so strong that $\chi_\Phi$ has no longer a maximum (except at $T=0$).
-Somehow this explicit symmetry breaking is dominant in the Lagrangian and after this point it is no longer possible to talk about a transition, even a crossover one.
+At very high $\mu$ the explicit breaking of $\Zed_3$ symmetry is so strong that $\chi_\Phi$ has no longer a maximum (except at $T=0$, see also Fig.~\ref{fig:dPhiMFix}).
+Somehow, this explicit symmetry breaking is dominant in the Lagrangian and after this point it is no longer possible to talk about a transition, even a crossover one.
 The symmetry is completely destroyed by this breaking term.

-As a conclusion, we emphasize that only the careful assessment of the sources of correlations in the mean field equations allowed us to see those effects.
-Again, we advocate that even in this simple model some mechanism as the Fermi momentum action can be seen.
-The use of more realistic models (e.g. SU(3) PNJL model) would also be interesting to get more faithful results.
+As a conclusion, we emphasize that only the careful assessment of the sources of correlations in the mean-field equations allowed us to see those effects.
+We advocate that even in this simple model some mechanisms, such as the Fermi momentum action, can be seen.
+The use of more realistic models (e.g., SU(3) PNJL/PQM models) would also be interesting to get more faithful results.
 However, we think that those models, with many interplays between physical sectors whose contributions are controlled by parameters adjusted to phenomenology, are complementary to the simpler models and both have their merit.

-For example, if we want to answer a qualitative question about a physical phenomenon, like if the existence of a CCS phase will favor or disfavor the existence of compact star with quark matter cores, we believe that the results given by a SU(2) PNJL model are much more useful as a guide, while a quantitative answer must be given by a more realistic model where all physical mechanism contribute.